spamegg1/abstract-thinking/README.md

 [Link to the Semantic thinking section](semantic.md)

-- We have patterns / models in our brains through the physical world and our senses.
+- We have patterns / models in our brains through the physical world and our senses, with which we assign meaning / interpretation to things.
 - Worlds = semantics = informal = meaningful = intuitive = interpretation.
 - Humans can never agree on worlds and interpretations, keep fighting over which is "right".